lokesh/team-bee-admin/README.md

 **Real-time**
 - [ ] Use socket.io to relay word additions between players
 - [ ] Design distinct notifications for real-time.

+**Gameplay**
+- [ ] Once answers revealed, disable submitting new words for that puzzle for that user?

 **User mgmt**
 - [ ] Think about token for teams.
 Requiring a token to see user list on login.